hndoss/hndoss.github.io/_posts/2019-11-24-ansible-and-terraform-automated-deployments.md

 For creating a development environment in GCP I needed several resources:
 - Variables
 - A Provider
-- A Google Compute Instances
+- A Google Compute Instance
 - A Firewall
 - A Bucket
 - DNS Records